This week’s reader question is about purchasing peace of mind.

 My philosophy: Insurance is to prevent financial catastrophe, not inconvenience.
 If you insure yourself to the extent you’ll never lose money, you may never have any money to lose.

 I keep my insurance deductibles high, I don’t buy extended service contracts, and I keep a fat emergency fund.
-So far it’s worked out for me.
+So far that’s worked out for me.

 Bottom line?
 Unless you’re the nervous type or have had negative experiences by going without, you’ll probably be better off taking the money you’d pay for an extended warranty and investing it instead.